Bank Payday Lending

 A Bad Deal, not a Solution

-Banks defend their payday lending by saying these loans are for one-time emergency use, but CRL’s report, Triple-Digit Danger: Bank Payday Lending Persists, shows that these loans trap borrowers:
+Banks defend their payday lending by saying these loans are not for regular use, but CRL’s State of Lending research shows that the loans are designed to produce repeat borrowing.
+Bank payday loans:

-- More than a quarter of bank payday borrowers are Social Security recipients.
+- Hit seniors hard.
+Over 1/4 of all bank payday borrowers are Social Security recipients.

 Learn More about Bank Payday

 Want to understand how bank payday lending works and why it's harmful?

 - Bank Payday Lending Basics (February 2012 slideshare)